-Daniel Greene is an adjunct professor of history at Northwestern University and a guest exhibition curator at the U.S. Holocaust Memorial Museum in Washington, D.C.
+Daniel Greene is an adjunct professor of history at Northwestern University and a guest exhibition curator at the U.S. Holocaust Memorial Museum in Washington, DC.
 He is currently curating a special exhibition, Americans and the Holocaust, which will open in April 2018 to commemorate the museum's twenty-fifth anniversary.
 Greene’s book, The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (2011), won the American Jewish Historical Society's Saul Viener Prize.
 He is also a coauthor and coeditor of Home Front: Daily Life in the Civil War North (2013), a book accompanying a collaborative exhibition between the Newberry Library and the Terra Foundation for American Art.
 Greene is a former vice president for research and academic programs at the Newberry Library.

 - Desperate Times, Limited Measures: America and the Refugee Crisis of the 1930s *

 - Freedom from Fear: Americans and the Nazi Threat *

 - The Jewish Origins of Cultural Pluralism